Resources for Building an Inclusive Classroom

 - What made you decide to come to college?

 - What is it like in the classroom?

 - What do you have to do to keep up with the class?

 - What suggestions can you offer to faculty that will make their classroom more accessible?

 Note to Faculty: The purpose of a disability statement is to help students feel more comfortable in approaching the disability resources office about their disability and to facilitate arranging accommodations in a timely manner.
 Please add the disability statement below to your syllabus.

-Classroom accommodations will be provided for qualified students with documented disabilities.
+Academic accommodations will be provided for qualified students with documented disabilities including but not limited to mental health diagnoses, learning disabilities, Attention Deficit Disorder, chronic medical conditions, visual, mobility, and hearing disabilities.
 Students are invited to contact the Disability Resources office about accommodations early in the semester.
-Telephone appointments are available to students as needed.
-Appointments can be made by calling 651-962-6315 or 800-328-6819, extension 6315.
-You may also make an appointment in person in Murray Herrick, room 110.
-For further information, you can locate the Disability Resources office on the web at http://www.stthomas.edu/enhancementprog/.
+Appointments can be made by calling 651-962-6315 or in person in Murray Herrick, room 110.
+For further information, you can locate the Disability Resources office on the web at http://www.stthomas.edu/enhancementprog/.--Updated 08/17/2015